CHAPTER Rev 2400

 representatives access to:

-(1) All information, listed in (b) above,
+(1) All information, listed in (b) above, necessary

-from self-employment, guaranteed payments, interest paid or accrued,
+self-employment, guaranteed payments, interest paid or accrued,

 dividends paid, or any other information required to be shown on any return,

-implement the business enterprise tax;
+adopted to implement the business enterprise tax;

-(2) Key company personnel, officers or employees,
+(2) Key company personnel, officers, or

-for interviews, where applicable, upon advance notice and at times during the regular business day
+employees, for interviews, where applicable, upon advance notice and at times

-relative to substantial knowledge of and access to documentation on:
+during the regular business day relative to substantial knowledge of and access

 a.
 Compensation policies;